mikke89/RmlUi/readme.md

 There is now a distinction between actions executed in event listeners, and default actions for events:

 - Event listeners are attached to an element as before.
 Events following the normal phases: capture (root -> target), target, and bubble (target -> root).
 Each event listener can be either attached to the bubble phase (default) or capture phase.
 The target element always fire if reached.
+Listeners are executed in the order they are added to the element.
 Each event type specifies whether it executes the bubble phase or not, see below for details.
 - Default actions are primarily for actions performed internally in the library.
 They are executed in the function `virtual void Element::ProcessDefaultAction(Event& event)`.
 However, any object that derives from `Element` can override the default behavior and add new behavior.
 The default actions follow the normal event phases, but are only executed in the phase according to the `default_action_phase` which is defined for each event type.
 If an event is cancelled with `Event::StopPropagation()`, then the default action is not performed unless already executed.